 8% doesn’t sound like much, but across the board, it really, really adds up.

 Astute readers might recall that I used the same lede with our review of Curse of the Crimson Throne, the latest hardcover adventure for the Pathfinder RPG.
-I went back to that same tired well in order fully illustrate that the more I review Pathfinder products, the more I’m realizing that their already strong products just keep getting stronger.
+I went back to that same tired well in order to fully illustrate that the more I review Pathfinder products, the more I’m realizing that their already strong products just keep getting stronger.

-Brick in point, I feel like the Pathfinder Battles line of miniatures gets incrementally better release after release.
+I feel like the Pathfinder Battles line of miniatures gets incrementally better release after release.
 I can’t scientifically confirm it’s a 8% gain, but it’s clear that the quality gains are adding up.
 Nowhere is this more true than in Crown of Fangs.

 Crown of Fangs is the 11th set of prepainted Pathfinder Battles miniatures for you to use in your Pathfinder or D&D games.
 Heck, gaming utility aside, you can simply set them on your desk because we could all use a few more pieces of flair to brighten up our dreary days.